Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 Before getting started with the verification process, we recommend creating a spreadsheet to keep track of your business locations.
 It’s a simple way you can start the process for local listings management yourself.

 Once you have all your locations, and we mean all of them, you’ll do some double-checking to make sure the verified account doesn’t already exist, and your account is error-free.
-If you need more help with creating a bulk upload spreadsheet specifically for GMB, you can check out this resource.
+If you need more help with creating a bulk upload spreadsheet specifically for GBP, you can check out this resource.

 Now, you’re ready to submit the locations.
-Sign into Google My Business and click Get Verified next to any one of your locations.
+Sign into Google Business Profile and click Get Verified next to any one of your locations.
 Click Chain.
 Then, fill out the verification form completely and accurately.
 Google says it might take up to a week for the request to be processed.

 It’s worth noting that Google says they continuously optimize local listings and that you should, too, or they might deactivate an inactive account.